clara081094/chunck_django_example/README.rst

 django-chunked-upload demo
 ==========================

-This is a Django demo project of the `django-chunked-upload <https://github.com/juliomalegria/django-chunked-upload>`__ module.
+This examples is based on Django demo project of the `django-chunked-upload <https://github.com/juliomalegria/django-chunked-upload>`__ module.

 Live demo
 ---------